 The solution was arranging for a special pass to accompany her all the way to the gate.
-(A pass is available for a parent whose minors fly alone or for someone whose elderly person is flying alone.
+(These passes are available for a parent to accompany a minor flying alone or for someone whose elderly person is flying alone.
 Check with airlines beforehand.)
 It may come in handier than you think.

-Specifically, on another occasion, R’s airplane for the return flight home was going to be delayed 3 hours.
-We were told to return at a certain time for the flight, which we did–only to find the flight came in early and was boarding.
-We immediately went to the ticket counter (we already had boarding pass and luggage had been checked), but R–in her early 90′s at the time–didn’t use wheelchairs and we had a long walk to security.
+Specifically, on another occasion, the arrival of R’s airplane for the return flight home was going to be delayed 3 hours.
+We had already checked her luggage when were told that we should return at a certain time for the flight, which we did–only to find the flight came in early and was boarding.
+We immediately went to the ticket counter.
+We already had boarding pass, luggage had been checked, but R–in her early 90’s at the time–didn’t use wheelchairs and we had a long walk to security.

 Once we got there, something set off the metal detector and she needed a private screening.
 Help!
-While armed with a pass to accompany her to the gate, I could not accompany her into the private screening room.
+Although holding a pass to accompany her to the gate, I could not accompany her into the private screening room.
 When I told the TSA people of our plight, an empty wheel chair was spotted, I was told to get it, and after the screening we “flew” down the linoleum corridor and R boarded in time.
 Special pass and wheel chair to the rescue.

 Body Scans and Announcements can be two additional headache-producing problems.
 They are last, but most certainly not least.
 You’ll understand why in Saturday’s post.

-Related: Very interesting, easy-t0-understand article: “How Airport Security Works.” http://science.howstuffworks.com/transport/flight/modern/airport-security3.http
+Related: Very interesting, easy-to-understand article: “How Airport Security Works.”